 Will I need an adapter for my appliances in Israel?

 The electric current in Israel is 220 volts, C, single phase, 50 Hertz, the same as in Europe.

 Most Israeli sockets are three-pronged but most accept European two-pronged plugs.
 If your appliance/charger works on 220 volts, you will at most need an outlet adapter.
 If your appliance does not work on 220 volts, you will need an adapter.

 Your hotels should have adapters available.
 Most hotel bathrooms have hair-dryers as well as low-wattage American-style sockets for electric shavers in which you can usually charge your cell-phone or tablet.

 Will I have easy internet access?

 Most hotels in Israel have free Wi-Fi available for hotel guests.
-Many cafes and restaurants offer a complementary Wi-Fi service.
+Many cafes and restaurants also offer a complementary Wi-Fi service.

 Since September 2013, Tel Aviv offers a citywide free Wi-Fi network which provides 80 free Internet “hot spots” across the city.